How do we maintain a strong bond with our online students? Do we have to start from scratch?

 Embracing the Online Delivery Platform

-When the school year opened, schools adopted a new scale of learning – distance learning – and gained grand access to online education.
+When the classes opened, schools, adopted a new scale of learning – distance learning – and gained grand access to online education.

 No matter how overwhelming this setup is, it should become the cutting edge for quality education where teachers and students continue to interact and stay connected.